janschneida/taxodist/README.md

 ### Implemented Algorithms

-We conducted an extensive review of the literature regarding similarity-metrics and found the following concept-level similarity algorithms to be most valuable:
+We conducted an extensive review of the literature regarding similarity-metrics and found the following concept-level similarity/distance algorithms to be most valuable:

 - Wu-Palmer Similarity Measure (`'wu_palmer'`)
 - Simplified version of Wu-Palmer for cases where one knows that the compared concepts are on the deepest level (``'simple_wu_palmer'``)